elenabeat/medchat/README.md

 - **`database.md`**: Describes the database schema, including tables, relationships, and fields used to store application data.
 - **`language_models.md`**: Provides details about the language models used in the pipeline, including their roles and configurations.
-- **`text_extraction.md`**: Documents the process of extracting and preprocessing text from source documents for indexing.
+- **`text_extraction.md`**: Documents the process of extracting and preprocessing text from source documents for processing.
 - **`text_processing.md`**: Covers the source text processing steps (chunking and vectorization).
 - **`rag_pipeline.md`**: Explains the retrieval-augmented generation pipeline, detailing how context is retrieved and responses are generated.
 - **`evaluation.md`**: Outlines the evaluation methodology for the RAG system, including user interaction metrics and controlled testing metrics.

 In addition to the markdown files, the `./notebooks/` folder contains some jupyter notebooks that go into detail on some of these processes with running code examples.
-The markdown folder will point you the relevant notebooks.
+The markdown files will point you the relevant notebooks.

 ## Requirements